Limited number of tickets left for Best in the World Awards Show

 People are also reading…

-This year’s host is Tulsa World Meteorologist Kirsten Lang.
-Publication of the winners list will be in the Tulsa World print edition on Sunday, Sept.
-24.
+This year’s host is Tulsa World meteorologist Kirsten Lang.
+The winners list will be published in the Tulsa World print edition on Sunday.

 Get tickets at go.tulsaworld.com/bestintheworld2023.